apereo/cas/cas-server-documentation/installation/User-Interface-Customization.md

 ###Browser Cookie Support
 For CAS to honor a single sign-on session, the browser MUST support and accept cookies.
-CAS will notify the user if the browser has turned off its support via cookies.
+CAS will notify the user if the browser has turned off its support for cookies.
 This behavior is controlled via the `cas.js` file.

 {% highlight javascript %}
 function areCookiesEnabled() {